thradams/cake/manual.md

 ###  C99 Variadic macros

-Yes.
 We need to expand the macro when comping to C89.
 This is covered by # macro expand.

 Sample: